 If you notice your website is driving a lot of organic traffic, but you’re not getting enough leads from the content that you are creating, it is time to implement some longer-form pieces of content that will help your audience move further along in the buyer’s journey.

 There is an exception to this rule, but it’s a bit trickier to pull off.
 In a recent study conducted by HubSpot, they found that gating html pages that are crawlable by Google actually increased organic traffic and conversion rates.
-Let’s explore how to gate crawlable content in part II, but for now, remember that gated content is important for generating leads, but typically does not benefit your organic traffic.
+Remember that gated content is important for generating leads, but typically does not benefit your organic traffic.

 To learn more about how content marketing and when to use gated content to grow your business, check out our recent webinar recording.